Skip to footer content

 If result <> 0 Then

-' Error - need to look up error code
+' Error - look up the code in "Toolkit Return Results and Error Codes"

 Console.WriteLine($"Error code: {result}")